 Things to do in Midtown Sacramento

-- Search for hidden gems in all the boutique shops and vintage stores in the east district
+- Search for hidden gems in the vintage stores

 - Eat at the best restaurants on the east side of the city, near Arden